 Dynium's navigation system uses cameras and LiDAR sensors to build a rich digital 3D map of the farm.
 The system can automatically detect crop rows and hazards in the environment, making autonomous farm navigation truly intelligent.
 This also enables the system to continue functioning despite temperamental GPS reception, making it ideal for high value crop sectors such as orchards, polytunnels and hop yards.

-We have secured government funding from Innovate UK and have research agreements with the country's leading Universities.
+Dynium has secured government funding from Innovate UK and has research agreements with the country's leading Universities.

-We have offices in Oxford and a test site at a Herefordshire farm.
+Dynium is based in Oxford and has a test site at a Herefordshire farm.